-The purpose of a tax return is not only to declare all the income you have received in a specific tax year from all relevant sources but it’s also to record any allowable expenses, which will allow you to legitimately reduce any tax burden that you may be liable for.
+The purpose of a tax return is not only to declare all the income you have received in a specific tax year from all relevant sources.
+It’s also to record any allowable expenses, which will allow you to legitimately reduce any tax burden that you may be liable for.

-We can ensure that you have included all the correct information within your self assessment return and that you only end up paying the appropriate tax due for your specific personal circumstances.
-It’s important to remember that you should always be paying the correct amount of tax but equally you shouldn’t be paying any more.
+We can ensure that you have included all the correct information within your self-assessment return.
+You will end up paying the appropriate tax due for your specific personal circumstances.
+It’s important to remember that you should always be paying the correct amount of tax but equally, you shouldn’t be paying any more.

-If you are required to complete a self-assessment tax return then it is these figures will be used for purposes such as claiming tax credits or applying for a mortgage.
-Importantly, having these returns taken care of by a qualified accountant from a well established firm, will always add credibility and efficiency to your submission.
+If you are required to complete a self-assessment tax return then these figures will be used for purposes such as claiming tax credits or applying for a mortgage.
+Importantly, having these returns taken care of by a qualified accountant from a well-established firm will always add credibility and efficiency to your submission.

-As a result of Whyfield completing and submitting your tax return you will receive a prompt, timely and accurate service, which will undoubtedly help you avoid potential penalties from HMRC.
+As a result of Whyfield completing and submitting your tax return, you will receive a prompt, timely and accurate service.
+We will undoubtedly help you avoid potential penalties from HMRC.
 All of our clients are also covered by our Tax Fee Protection Insurance which would cover the costs of all of our fees in relation to dealing with a HMRC investigation into your tax affairs.